 - Networking opportunities with elected officials, appointed commissioners, alumni, and staff.

 Knowledge Foundations establish the theory, context, application, and integration of key issues affecting low-income communities of color.
-Each month is dedicated to a topic, and includes a webinar and readings (to establish baseline understanding), a Knowledge Integration session (to practice application through role plays, case studies and simulations), and a Current Issues Panel (to apply frameworks to current challenges and opportunities).
+Each month is dedicated to a topic, and includes a webinar and readings (to establish baseline understanding), and a Knowledge Integration session (to practice application through role plays, case studies, and simulations)

 - Land Use, Gentrification, and Anti-Displacement